 Our Original Beer Batter but with a squeeze of lemon and a hint of pepper added to it.
 Zingy and tasty -- for those who like a bit more bite for their buck.

 - Empty 95g of Easy Beer Batter into a bowl.

-- Mix with enough beer until thick and smooth (that’s about 130ml).
-That leaves plenty of beer – you know what to do.
+- Mix with enough beer (or soda water) until thick and smooth (that’s about 130ml).
+That leaves plenty of beer left over – you know what to do.